 At each reporting date, liability adequacy tests are performed to ensure the adequacy of the claims liabilities net of deferred acquisition costs and unearned premium reserves.
-In performing these tests, current best estimates of future contractual cash flows, claims handling and administration expenses as well as investment income from the assets backing such liabilities are
+In performing these tests, current best estimates of future contractual cash flows, claims handling and administration expenses as well as investment income from the assets backing such liabilities are used.

-Any deficiency is subsequently charged to the statement of comprehensive income and a liability for unexpired risk provision is established.
+Any deficiency is subsequently charged to the statement of comprehensive income and subsequently by establishing an unexpired risk provision for losses arising from liability adequacy tests